 In November 1999, EPA and its removal contractor took on-site slag samples, creek sediment samples, and nearby residential soil samples.
 The sediment sampling results showed high levels of arsenic, cadmium, lead, mercury, and zinc.
 The on-site slag sampling results showed high levels of arsenic, zinc, cadmium, and lead.
 A residential soil sampling result showed high levels of cadmium and lead.

-On March 22, 2002 , EPA and one of the PRPs signed an AOC for the PRP to perform a non-time-critical removal action of contaminated soils from residential, commercial, and industrial properties near the 132-acre property.
+On March 22, 2002, EPA and one of the PRPs signed an Administrative Order on Consent (AOC) for the PRP to perform a non-time-critical removal action of contaminated soils from residential, commercial, and industrial properties near the 132-acre property.
 The PRP contractor mobilized to the site in June 2002 and completed the removal activities by June 2004.
 The contractor sampled soils from 462 properties near the 132-acre site, of which 339 were residential properties.
 The contractor excavated contaminated soil from 152 properties, backfilled the properties with clean soil, and revegetated the properties.
 The contractor placed the contaminated soils onto a soil stockpile within the boundaries of the 132-acre site, and stabilized and vegetated the pile to eliminate human health risks due to dermal contact, ingestion, and inhalation.

-EPA and some of the PRPs entered into a separate AOC on June 6, 2005, for the PRPs to perform an RI/FS of the site and surrounding areas.
+EPA and some of the PRPs entered into a separate AOC on June 6, 2005, for the PRPs to perform a remedial investigation and feasibility study (RI/FS) of the site and surrounding areas.
 On the same day that EPA signed the AOC, EPA also issued a Unilateral Administrative Order (UAO) to another PRP to perform and/or finance the RI/FS.
-The PRP who received the UAO has allowed access for site work and is negotiating with other PRPs to finance the work.

 A PRP under the AOC completed the RI field sampling work in January 2008 and submitted the draft RI Report in August 2008.
 The RI Report included risk assessments to identify exposure pathways and evaluate human health and ecological risks from site contamination.
 EPA approved the RI Report with modifications in April 2009.
 The RI Report concluded that there is current and future risk to human health from site contamination.
 It also concluded that site contamination may be adversely affecting the aquatic ecosystem in a very limited area and is adversely affecting wetland plants in localized areas downgradient of the site.
 EPA approved the FS Report in March 2012.
 The FS evaluated alternatives to remediate the 132-acre facility (including the soil stockpile) and surrounding areas that are contaminated.